ericposas/spidermap/README.md

     - When a Dropdown component mounts, fetch the api resources (only if not exists in the store).
 Once set, we shouldn't need to fetch if the data is already in the Redux store.
 Currently, we fetch new data every time the Dropdown component mounts.

 #Tech Stack:
-  - ec2 compute instance
+  - Lightsail ec2 compute instance
   - nginx server with reverse proxy
-  - strapi api backend
+  - Strapi CMS API backend
-  - react frontend
+  - React frontend

 #Current Deployment Method:
   - Develop API on local machine
-  - If adding new Content Types, you'll need to do that locally and then update the server application
   - Push commits to github
-  - Push updates manually via scp or rsync to ec2 instance
+  - Pull from git on Lightsail instance

 #Scaling:
-  - Upgrade ec2 instance before production
-  - Increase elastic block storage on ec2 instance before production
-  - Upgrade mongodb replica set before production
+  - Pending / TBD